 - Provide the statement released last November by Michael Yudin from the U.S. Department of Education stating that children with disabilities must be held to high expectations and meaningful access to a State's academic content standards.
 The IEP must align with the content standards for the grade that the child is enrolled.

 How to reach out to your Legislators:

-Even though it is an election year, write a letter to your current MN State Senator and your MN House of Representative.
-Use this template to write a letter sharing your personal story and DD-MN goals.
+Write a letter to your current MN State Senator and your MN House of Representative.
+Use this template to write a letter sharing your personal story and 2018 Decoding Dyslexia Minnesota's goals.

 Here is general information about the legislative process and communicating with legislators.

 You can find out who represents you at this link.

 In unison we will make a louder voice as we advocate, educate and legislate!

 - Like us on Facebook and join our discussions.

 - Share this website with your family, friends, and school.

 - Talk to your local library about doing a display of dyslexia books during October's Dyslexia Awareness Month (see books ideas under the Resource section).